aubreypwd/local-tableplus/README.md

 then run `npm run build` or `npm run watch` (requires `watchexec`, install with `brew install watchexec`) to develop.

 `master` will be the current development version.

+### Packaging for release

+Run `npm run dist` to create a package to distribute to release channels.

 -------------------------